 Happiness is a categorical variable that takes 4 values as described above.
 Individuals answer according to how happy they regard themselves.
 In other words, responses are ordered: here a person selecting option 1 is happier than a person who selects option 2 and so on.
-As Train (2011) explains, one way to conceptualize this process of decision is to think about some level of opinion or utility associated with the answer given.
-That is, a person whose (unobserved) opinion about happiness is above some level Z_1 will choose to answer "very happy" and a person whose opinion about happiness is below Z_1 but above Z_2 will choose to answer "quite happy", those whose opinions are below Z_2 and above cutoff point Z_3 will answer "not very happy", while those with opinions below Z_3 will respond "not at all happy".
+As Train $(2011)^{xxxiii}$ explains, one way to conceptualize this process of decision is to think about some level of opinion or utility associated with the answer given.
+That is, a person whose (unobserved) opinion about happiness is above some level $Z_1$ will choose to answer "very happy" and a person whose opinion about happiness is below $Z_1$ but above $Z_2$ will choose to answer "quite happy", those whose opinions are below $Z_2$ and above cutoff point $Z_3$ will answer "not very happy", while those with opinions below $Z_3$ will respond "not at all happy".

 This unobserved level of opinion or utility associated with happiness is affected by observed and unobserved variables as specified next.
 Assuming a specific distribution for the unobserved variables (e.g. logistic), the probability of each answer for the level of happiness can be determined.
 The estimated parameters give the impact of the explanatory variables on self-reported levels of happiness.
-If the model uses the logistic distribution for the unobserved variables, this model is called ordered logit, and it is the one I use in this paper.
+If the model uses the logistic distribution for the unobserved variables, this model is called ordered logit, and it is the one used in this paper.

-Following the intuition outlined above, my econometric model specifies individual's "i" happiness ($Happy_i$) as a function of how individual "i" feels about competition ($Comp_i$), other observed socio-demographic variables (X_i), country fixed effects and other unobserved variables.
-This relation can be expressed as follows 11:
+Following the intuition outlined above, the econometric model specifies individual's "i" happiness (Happyi) as a function of how individual "i" feels about competition (Compi), other observed socio-demographic variables ( $X_i$ ), country fixed effects and other unobserved variables.
+This relation can be expressed as followsxxxiv: